-Tenerife, located in the Canary Islands, is Spain's largest island and most densely populated island.
+Tenerife, located in the Canary Islands, is Spain's largest and most densely populated island.
 In fact, its population amounts to over 900,000 inhabitants.
-Moreover, it is one of the country's main tourist destinations with an average of 5 million tourist arrivals every year.
-Santa Cruz de Tenerife, its capital city, is deemed to be the island's economic center.
+Moreover, it is one of the country's main tourist destinations with an average of five million tourist arrivals every year.
+Santa Cruz de Tenerife, its capital city, is the island's economic centre.

 There are job opportunities in specific sectors.
 However, conditions may differ from those of most European cities, especially in terms of working hours and wages.

 Agriculture has long been the region's main economic pillar.
-In fact, bananas, flowers, tomatoes, and potatoes, etc., are grown in Tenerife.
-But over the years, other sectors such as industry, tourism and hospitality, trade, services, among others, have taken over to some extend.
+In fact, bananas, flowers, tomatoes, and potatoes are grown in Tenerife.
+But over the years, other sectors such as industry, tourism and hospitality, trade, and services have taken over to some extend.
 Tourism is now considered as Tenerife's main economic pillar thanks to the development of hotels and tourist infrastructure in various areas.
 Zone 1 consists of Santa Cruz de Tenerife, while Zone 2 includes La Laguna Bajamar Punta Hidalgo and Tacoronte.
 Zone 3 consists of Puerto de la Cruz and the North.
 Zone 4, for its part, refers to the South.

 Note that tourism makes a 60% contribution to Tenerife's economy.
-But apart from hotel infrastructures, Tenerife also hosts tourist attractions, monuments, museums, pyramids, as well as national parks.
-As regards leisure activities, you can indulge in hiking, water sports, golf, and enjoy the Santa Cruz de Tenerife Carnival which takes place every year in February.
+But apart from hotel infrastructures, Tenerife has tourist attractions, monuments, museums, pyramids, and national parks.
+Regarding leisure activities, you can indulge in hiking, water sports, golf, and enjoy the Santa Cruz de Tenerife Carnival which takes place every year in February.

 Good to know:

-Most of Tenerife's visitors come from European countries such as Spain itself, British Islands, Germany, France, Switzerland, Belgium, etc. Therefore, a good command of English, or even French, can be a valuable asset, especially if you are looking forward to work in the tourism sector.
+Most of Tenerife's visitors come from European countries such as Spain, the British Islands, Germany, France, Switzerland, and Belgium.
+Therefore, a good command of English or French can be a valuable asset, especially if you are looking forward to work in the tourism sector.

-Moreover, local authorities greatly encourage the creation of small and medium enterprises in order to further stimulate its economy.
-A few companies also prefer hiring independent professionnals known as "autonomo" or practical or financial reasons.
+Local authorities greatly encourage the creation of small and medium enterprises in order to further stimulate its economy.
+A few companies also prefer hiring independent professionals known as autonomo for practical and financial reasons.

-You can start your job search in Tenerife well in advance on the internet: general and specialized websites are available.
+You can start your job search in Tenerife well in advance on general and specialised websites.
 You can also check out classified ads in local newspapers.
-If you are already on the spot, you could as well register with a recruitment agency.
+If you are already on the spot, you could register with a recruitment agency.